 - marshmallows and graham cracker crumbs for s'mores chocolate bark

-- Set a small pot with an inch of water, and place it over medium heat on the stove.
+- Fill a small pot with about an inch of water, and place it over medium heat on the stove.

-- For French-style bark sprinkle garnishes on top of spread chocolate after pouring.
+- For French-style bark, sprinkle your garnishes now on top of the chocolate after pouring and spreading.

 For Chocolate Bark Shapes

-Keywords: how to temper chocolate, Valentine's Day treats, chocolate bark recipe, chocolate bark, dark chocolate almond bark, candy bark
+Keywords: how to temper chocolate, Valentine's Day treats, chocolate bark recipe, chocolate bark, dark chocolate bark, French style chocolate bark, American chocolate bark